 - Details about the petitioner’s occupation and current income

-- Both parties’ family backgrounds should get disclosed.
+- Both parties’ family backgrounds should be disclosed

 Contents of a Divorce Petition

-The Code of Civil Procedure, 1908 governs filing a divorce lawsuit in India.
+The Code of Civil Procedure, 1908, governs filing a divorce lawsuit in India.
 Starting a divorce process in India begins with either the husband or wife submitting a divorce petition, followed by an affidavit from both parties.
-The following information must get included in the divorce petition:
+The following information should be included in the divorce petition:

 - The parties’ status and place of residence

-- A permanent location where the parties lived together.
+- A permanent location the parties lived together

-- The cause for filing for divorce or separation
+- Cause for filing for divorce or separation

-- The parties must provide a written declaration guaranteeing that they are not misrepresenting the court.
+- Parties must provide a written declaration guaranteeing that they are not misrepresenting the court.